JameDevOfficial/SpotifyInstaller/README.md

 3. If you haven't already before, allow installation of apk's from the browser you are using
 4. After finishing installing the apk, open "Spotify Lite" and login with your account

-This apk can also be downloaded from https://www.xmanagerapp.com/, you may need to find the correct version for yourself Normal Spotify Version didn't work for me, the login couldn't go trough
+This apk can also be downloaded from https://www.xmanagerapp.com/, you may need to find the correct version for yourself.
+Normal Spotify Version didn't work for me, the login couldn't go trough

 ## Issues: